OU-Libraries/cdm-util-scripts/README.md

 and outputs an HTML report showing on a per-item basis what fields would be changed in a CONTENTdm collection if that cdm-catcher JSON file were used in a cdm-catcher `edit` action.
 This script is intended to be useful for cross-checking the output of the 2catcher series of subcommands and checking to see if a Catcher edit action has been completely implemented by the Catcher service.

+Because Catcher trims leading and trailing whitespace from applied edits, `catcherdiff` ignores it when comparing values.

 ```console
 $ cdmutil catcherdiff https://media.library.ohio.edu p15808coll19 catcher-edits.json report.html
 Requesting CONTENTdm field info...